olivierdalang/SPCgeonode/README.md

 - TODO : contribute back to geonode-project
 - TODO : move rancher catalog out of this repo
 - TODO : allow empty WAN/LAN_HOST
+- TODO : think about upgrade (e.g. changing variables such as admin)

 ## Publish

-When you want to publish the changes, make sure you've just rebuilt the containers (`docker-compose -f docker-compose.yml build`, then use :
+When you want to publish the changes, make sure you've just rebuilt the containers (`docker-compose -f docker-compose.yml build`), then use :

 ```
 docker login